Mullakhashim/Fetch-Project/README.md

   3. Code the algorithm from step 1 which uses a set of actions from step 2 to find the fake gold bar

+# To run the code:
+- After cloning the project and setting it up, go to "CukesRunner.java" class and run it.
+It will automatically pick the test scenarios to run and execute them.

 # Dependencies and plugins
 Dependencies added (see pom.xml for more info):
  - Java-Selenium